nehaljwani/team.exiv2.org/book/IMaEA.md

 If an issue arrives between RC2 and GM and it is decided to change code, I always accept a schedule delay and publish RC3.

 It's only fair to say that others will say "Oh, it shouldn't be so complicated.".
 And I agree.
 It shouldn't.
 I've been the Release Engineer for at least 6 releases and have not discovered any tricks to eliminate the work involved.
-You could just tag the current development branch, bump the version number and hope for the best.
-While we currently have two major branches _0.27-maintenance_ and _master_, this isn't possible.
-At least half the PRs and changes in the release are changes which have to be ported from the other branch.
+You could just tag the current development branch, bump the version number and hope for the best.  **Don't**.

-If we reach Exiv2 v0.28, I hope that a further dot release from Exiv2 v0.27-maintenance will never be required.
-I suspect we will see Exiv2 v0.27.4 in 2021 and v0.27.5 in 2022 with security fixes which will need to be ported from _master_.
-To reach Exiv2 v0.28, there are numerous fixes in 0.27-maintenance which should be ported from 0.27-maintenance.
+Once we release Exiv2 v1.00, I hope that a further dot release from Exiv2 v0.27-maintenance will never be required.
+I suspect we will see Exiv2 v0.27.5 in 2022 with security fixes which will need to be ported from _main_.

 #### The Macro EXIV2\_TEST\_VERSION